lindseygreenhill/Gov1347/shocks.md

 ### Is there a relationship between polls and worsening of Covid-19?

 If voters do blame Trump for the pandemic, it's possible that it would be reflected in the polls.
 I would expect that if this were the case, a worsening of Covid-19 conditions would lead to a decrease in support for Trump.
 The graffic below shows the relationship between shifts in polls and cases per 100,000 across states.
-As you can see, there doesn't appear to be a relationship between the two variables.
+As you can see, there doesn't appear to be a relationship between the two variables, and running a regression shows no statistically significant relationship betwen the two variables as well.

 ![img](Gov1347-master/figures/poll_change_vs_cases.png)

+> - This figure suggests that voters do not punish Trump simply because of an increase in Covid-19 cases
+> - It makes sense that the pandemic would not shift the polls in strongly blue or strongly red states, so this could be masking the relationship of poll changes in battleground states
+> - However, running a regression that accounts for battleground status does not reveal for any statistically significant relationships either